 - Use the library website —www.derbylibrary.com —to see when items are due and renew them, search the catalog, put items on hold, request items via interlibrary loan, suggest purchase recommendations for the collection

-- Check out digital items (e-books and e-audiobooks) from the Sunflower eLibrary
+- Check out digital items (e-books and e-audiobooks) from the Sunflower eLibrary, RBDigital or Hoopla

-- Do research in one or more of our research resources
+- Do research using one or more of our online learning resources

 How long can I keep the items I check out?